venomlinux/venomlinux.org/README.md

 - Minimal as possible
 - Highly customizable
 - No systemd (elogind or any part from it)
-- No hugh software like Gnome
+- No huge software like Gnome
 - Community participating

 ## Links